 Step 5: Navigate to the Instant Layout section.

-Step 6: Enable the toggle to activate the Instant Checkout layout for both the Checkout and Thank You steps.
+Step 6: Enable the toggle to activate the Instant layout for both the Checkout and Thank You steps.

 Once enabled, this layout will be applied immediately, giving your customers a fast and focused checkout experience.